 The national system of local One-Stop Career Centers (established by the Workforce Investment Act of 1998) offers job search assistance, career counseling, job search workshops, labor market information, and other employment services.

 You may access many of these services for free.
 Some programs provide funds for transitional training to individuals unable to obtain or retain employment.

-Some of these services are authorized through the Trade Adjustment Act (TAA) program to assist employees who lost their job due to international competition — for example if their company shifted production or services offshore.
+Some of these services are authorized through the Trade Adjustment Act (TAA) program to assist employees who lost their job due to international competition — for example, if their company shifted production or services offshore.
 TAA-eligible workers may also receive job retraining.
 The total period of unemployment benefits for a TAA-certified individual may last as long as 130 weeks.

 The Workforce Investment Act of 1998 also authorized programs for job training and vocational rehabilitation.

-These programs are administered by each state, so check with your state’s Department of Labor office for eligibility and access.
+Each state administers these programs, so check with your state’s Department of Labor office for eligibility and access.
 In some states, you may receive one-on-one job counseling services (“intensive services”), including career testing, development of an individual employment plan, and group or individual counseling and career planning.

 These services can be accessed in addition to your work with a professional resume writer.